 Importance of protein during pregnancy

-Developing fetus requires protein for their proper cell development.
-Different types of amino acids are required for the growth and therefore protein intake is important during pregnancy as it is the prime source of amino acids.
+The developing fetus requires protein for its proper cell development.
+Different types of amino acids are required for the growth and therefore protein intake is important during pregnancy as it is the prime source.

-As I am also going through the pregnancy phase and like me there are many questions arises to other pregnant women
+Almost every woman passed through this pregnancy phase and like me there are many questions that arise to other pregnant women also like

-- How is protein helpful for developing fetus?
+- How is protein helpful for developing a fetus?

 - How much protein should we take?